mthbernardes/lamb-plate/README.md

 This is more of a "bonus" tidbit, but keep in mind that the `/tmp` directory is fair game for caching valuable resources between Lambda invocations.
-As noted in the [container model](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html) docs, a Lambda's encompassing container can be "frozen" as an optimization measure, and the `/tmp/` directory stays in-tact.
+As noted in the [container model](http://docs.aws.amazon.com/lambda/latest/dg/lambda-introduction.html) docs, a Lambda's encompassing container can be "frozen" as an optimization measure, and the `/tmp` directory stays in-tact.
 You can use this to your advantage to, for example, cache auth tokens or other useful data.

 ## License

 Copyright © 2017 Calvin Sauer

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0